JonnyMurillo288/Go-Chat-Room/README.md

 - This loop also contains the brodcast channel to broadcast into the websockets

 ### Client
-- Client object holds the name, room, http.Cliet
+- Client object holds the name, room, http.Client

 ##### http.Client v websocket.Conn
 - The reason for a client object holding both http.Client and websocket.Conn is to ensure that the client can connect to the http connection at port 8329